thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-snowflake-azure-ad-oauth.md

     {% include note.html content="If the Application ID URI is not used, you must create a security integration with audiences using the Snowflake Account URL (i.e. `<account_identifier>.snowflakecomputing.com)`." %}

+    {% include important.html content="The Application ID URI must be unique in your organization's directory.
+Example: https://your.company.com/<alphanumeric value>.
+It should be come from your primary domain." %}

 9. Click **Add a scope**.

 10. For Scope name, enter the name of the Snowflake role (example: `session:role-any`).